 During each program, participants obtain 360° feedback and create personal development plans to accomplish during the program.
 As a culminating project, each participant completes an individual "Leadership Profile" that includes her/his own definition of leadership; chosen leadership styles; characteristics, values, and principles; and a plan as to how individual leadership strengths will be used to help Cincinnati Children's meet its mission and vision.

-The OAACD is also offering Booster Sessions for former participants in these programs.
+From time to time, the OAACD will offer Booster Sessions for former participants of its leadership development programs.
 These sessions are designed to support participants as they continue to apply knowledge acquired to situations in their unique work areas.
 They also provide a forum where participants can receive peer guidance and support relative to specific leadership challenges they may be facing.

 Advanced Leadership Program

-The Advanced Leadership Program is designed for senior leaders such as Division Directors, and is facilitated in collaboration with faculty from the Harvard School of Public Health.
-The primary goal of the program is to assist leaders in identifying and leveraging their leadership talents.
-The program consists of four modules:
+The Advanced Leadership Program is designed for senior leaders such as Division Directors and has historically been facilitated in collaboration with faculty from the Harvard School of Public Health.